Vid’s Part Two, Portapak

 The only video that’s surfaced is this partial clip of The Big Country, it was likely the show opener.
 Hopefully the remainder of this tape is buried somewhere in UC’s archives and could circulate someday…

 The Chronology DVD contains TH’s 1979 segment broadcast on BBC’s “South Bank Show” in December of that year.
 Along with the interview segments and studio jamming, film clips of Psycho Killer and Life During Wartime from the Mudd Club concert of August 13th are shown.
 Luckily, the complete audio of this concert circulates.

 Representing the 1979 Fear of Music tour, we have another wonderful almost-complete concert, this one from September 15th at the ‘Dillo in Austin (TH played there six times between ’78 and ’80.)
 The tape appears to contain the entire main set, but is missing the encores (probably Life During Wartime and Take Me To The River).
 The tapers did a nice job with it; and it’s the only known crowd-taped video from 1979.

 Lastly, there’s some nice pro-shot video from the Pavilion at Hemel Hempstead on December 3rd, 1979.
-Several songs were shown on the BBC’s Old Grey Whistle Test program in early 1980.
+Several songs were shown on the BBC’s Old Grey Whistle Test program in early 1980, featuring Life During Wartime.
 Here’s Air and Cities from the concert, this segment appeared on VH1.
-Unfortunately, studio audio tracks have been dubbed over the live concert sound, but the clip does give a nice glimpse of what the tour was like.
+Unfortunately, studio audio tracks were dubbed over the live concert sound, but the clip does give a nice glimpse of what the tour looked like.